Schoen8888/final-project/commits.md

 # Working with Commits

 Commits are snapshots of your project at any given time.
-Think of these as checkpoints in a video game.
+Think of these similarly to how you view checkpoints in a video game.

 ## Basic Workflow
 1. **Stage changes** (tells Git which files to track):